 Drake Levin died a few days ago.
 Drake was the kind of guy who will have a party thrown in his honor that takes two weeks to plan.
 He had a smile that was bright enough to light up a poker room.
 He played guitar like someone who was a pop star in the 60′s and since then had been gigging in the blues scene for 45 years in San Francisco.
 Many great things will be said and thought about Drake because he had a golden heart and he touched everyone with it.
 So I’ll go ahead and talk about me.

 I met Drake at Artichoke Joe’s Casino right after I moved to California in 1997.
 He played a lot of poker, and we played a lot of poker together.
 We made the music connection, and soon we were partying away from the poker rooms.
-We had made the conversion from “buddy poker” to “real life buddy.”
+We had made the conversion from “poker buddy” to “real life buddy.”

 I’d been to Drake’s house lots of times over the years, so it was no big deal to go visit him during his final months, which I did twice.
 The second time, which was a couple weeks ago, my buddy Alex was there too.
 Drake was physically weak and feeble.
 Mentally he was all together.
 We sat around for a long time and talked about everything under the sun.
 When Drake launches into a story about “jamming with B.B.” or whatever, it’s stunning.
 The wealth of experience.
 And the casualness of it all.